 Price: $123.54 million

 Features: Tech friendly (guests are given pins that can adjust the lighting and temperature), built into its natural surroundings and uses tree canopies to reduce heat and cooling usage, man-made river with sand from the Caribbean, 2,100 square-foot library.

 Xanadu 2.0 is the residence of Bill Gates.
-The 66,000-square-foot (6,100 m2) mansion is famous for its design and the technology.
+The 66,000-square-foot (6,100 m2) mansion is famous for its design and technology.
 It is nicknamed Xanadu 2.0 after the title character’s estate in Citizen Kane.
-The house was designed by collaboration of Cywinski Jackson and Cutler-Anderson Architects of Bainbridge Island, Washington.
+The house was designed by a collaboration of Cywinski Jackson and Cutler-Anderson Architects of Bainbridge Island, Washington.
 The mansion is a huge modern design in the Pacific lodge style.
-It contains classic features such as a private library with a dome shaped roof and oculus.
+Therefore, it contains classic features such as a private library with a dome shaped roof and oculus.
 The house also shows an estate-wide server system, a 60-foot (18 m) swimming pool with an underwater music system, a 2,500-square-foot (230 m2) gym, a 1,000-square-foot (93 m2) dining room, and heated floors and driveways.